DanB91/dcpu/dcpu-unit/README.md

 ### Test instruction

-Example code for a single unit may look like this:
+Example code for a single test unit may look like this:

 	set a, data
 	set b, 3